kuhchung/kuhchung.github.io/pages/armory/progression.md

 Alloy, both gunner and blade depending what you're doing (S-tier)

-Jaggi, both usable.
+Jaggi, both blade and gunner usable.
 Gem for Attack up M.

 Qurupeco (not immediately useful... kind of anti-recommend)

-Bnahbrah Alloy mix (for multiplayer, solo anti-recommend)
+Bnahbrah Alloy blademaster mix (for multiplayer, solo anti-recommend)

 Weapons to build:
 Generally, there are two lines: the metal line and the bone line.
 It's usually a good idea to have one of each and head down both, using whatever has more damage at your current point in the game.